Butti bin Suhail Al Maktoum

-Sheikh Butti bin Suhail became ruler of Dubai on 16 February 1906, following the death of his cousin, Sheikh Maktoum bin Hasher Al Maktoum, of heart disease.
+Sheikh Butti bin Suhail Al Maktoum became ruler of Dubai on 16 February 1906, following the death of his cousin, Sheikh Maktoum bin Hasher Al Maktoum, of heart disease.
 He continued the liberal policies of his predecessor, expanding Dubai's trading port.

 Rule

 Early in his reign, Butti was called to intervene in the ongoing conflict between Abu Dhabi and the influential Bani Qitab tribe which had broken out the year before.
 With the Sheikhs of Umm Al Quwain and Sharjah also involved, a general meeting of Rulers was called at Khawaneej which resulted in a settlement of the dispute in April 1906.
 However, in the following year the dispute flared up again with Dubai and Abu Dhabi, together with Sharjah, pitted against Umm Al Qawain.
 This resulted in a final agreement in which Sheikh Butti represented both Dubai and Abu Dhabi.

 Dubai continued to be a thriving and expanding port: by 1907, Lorimer notes that 335 pearling boats were operating from the town (compared to 183 from Sharjah and 25 from Al Heera.
 Only Abu Dhabi was a larger pearling port on the Trucial Coast, sending 410 boats to the pearl beds.

 The 'great storm' of 1908 struck the pearling boats of Dubai and the coastal emirates towards the end of the pearling season that year, resulting in the loss of a dozen boats and over 100 men.
 The disaster was a major setback for Dubai, with many families losing their breadwinner and merchants facing financial ruin.
 These losses came at a time when the tribes of the interior were also experiencing poverty.
 In a letter to the Sultan of Muscat in 1911, Butti laments, 'Misery and poverty are raging among them, with the result that they are struggling, looting and killing among themselves.'